 The academic policies and regulations generally apply to all students and provide a framework within which schools and colleges may specify further conditions or variations appropriate to students in their courses or programs.
 Statements of academic policies and regulations apply to both degree and non-degree undergraduates unless explicitly noted otherwise.
 In addition to the description below, please refer to the Responsibilities, Rights and Academic Policies sections of this Bulletin for further information on particular policies that relate to students in these programs.

 Temple University provides a broad administrative framework to present and support a wide range of university offerings not falling within the province of typical undergraduate and graduate degree work on Temple campuses.
 Registration for credit-bearing courses is administered through the Office of Continuing Studies on the various campuses.
 Registration for non-credit courses is handled through the Office of Non-Credit and Continuing Education.
 Students taking non-credit courses at Temple University's Ambler and Center City campuses may register and pay online for non-credit courses through the Office of Non-Credit and Continuing Education web site.
 The online registration and payment system allows for easy registration and payment for non-credit courses anytime of the day or night through a secure network.

 Course offerings under special programs respond to the differing needs of adults seeking additional education.
 Some offerings are of common interest to all, such as writing and general computer skills.
 Other courses, tailored for those adults who wish to change their work situation, focus on new skill and knowledge development.
 Coursework is also designed for adults who wish to maintain their current work position in a profession that requires re-certification to maintain appropriate licenses.
 Course offerings are also geared to those adults seeking personal enrichment as their primary goal.

 The form of programming includes credit certificates, non-credit professional certificates, and non-credit personal enrichment courses.
-The courses are offered at Temple University Ambler, Temple University Center City, Temple University Harrisburg, and a variety of public and private off-campus sites through the auspices of Office of Off-Campus Programs.
+The courses are offered at Temple University Ambler, Temple University Center City, Temple University Harrisburg, and a variety of public and private off-campus sites through the auspices of Office of Off-Campus Programs and Training.